SakshamDev2005/Expense-Tracker-v2/README.md

 # Overview
 This revised Expense Tracker program is a simple command-line application designed to help users manage and track their expenses.
-With simple modifications and integration of AI model, it helps user get facilitation in managing and tracking expenses.
+With simple modifications and integration of AI model, it gives user more facilitation in managing and tracking expenses.

 # Features
 1. Show Table: Display a table of recorded expenses.